Springfield Traction Company: History

 The original horse and mule powered street railway in Springfield, Missouri began operation around 1869.
 It operated on a line connecting the Square to the Commercial Street district along Boonville, then down Benton to what was then the passenger train depot.

-By 1929 the electric streetcar system covered what was then the entire city limits, giving citizens universal access to public transportation.
+By 1929 the electric streetcar system covered what was then the entire city limits, giving citizens access to public transportation.
 Streetcar lines radiated in four directions from Park Central Square, creating a beehive of activity in the heart of the city.

 In 1936, the Springfield Traction Company announced that the next year the electric streetcars would be replaced by gasoline-powered buses.
 To them, it seemed “the modern thing to do.”
 A final streetcar parade was held on August 2, 1937, with people cramming into the cars for one last ride.